Computer science is no more about computers than astronomy is about telescopes. -Michael Fellows

 Your DeliverBee is even more ridiculously limited than the Manchester Baby: it can only hold five instructions!

 The instructions given guide the DeliverBee to the square blue house.
-Which of the other houses can you reach with the limited 5 instruction space?
+Which of the other houses can you reach with 5 instructions or fewer?

 So far, your programs have been very, very simple: the DeliverBee Drone has just executed one simple instruction at a time.
 Computer programs get more interesting when you can repeat instructions multiple times.